113ll3/Ibmclouddocscli/faq.md

 ```
 {: codeblock}

-## How to be notified about new CLI releases?
+## How can I be notified about new CLI releases?
 {: #cli-get-notified}

-Yes, you stay up-to-date on new releases of the CLI as they become available.
-Subscribe to the [{{site.data.keyword.cloud_notm}} CLI releases repository](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/){: external}
+When you run an {{site.data.keyword.cloud_notm}} CLI command, you're notified if a new version is available.
+You can also subscribe to the [{{site.data.keyword.cloud_notm}} CLI releases repository](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/){: external} to stay up-to-date on the latest releases.

 ## What is the file structure for {{site.data.keyword.cloud_notm}} applications?
 {: #cli-file-structure}